Benefits of Warehouse Automation

 If a production line currently involves the manual strapping of over 50 packages a day, adding a semi-automated machine would lead to noticeable improvements.
 Not only would it create a faster process and allow for more packages to be strapped, but the consistency of the packaging finish would be a lot higher.
 Semi-automation also allows room for operators to make adjustments to the packaging if required, rather than leaving it entirely in the hands of the machine.

 Much of the reason why the food and pharmaceutical industries have turned to full automation is because of the strict industry guidelines they must adhere to.
 A recent study found that humans were responsible for up to 80% of errors that occurred during manufacturing in these sectors.
 Aside the huge fines that can be imposed, employee safety is of paramount importance.
 Automated machinery completely removes this concern for both worker and employer.

 As long as regular maintenance is performed, packaging-line automation is not only more reliable but can be adapted to work with a wider range of products.
-By increasing space within the production line, it will allow for businesses to adapt and grow incrementally, rather than making commitments to larger premises that would then have to be passed onto production costs.
+By increasing space within the production line, it will allow for businesses to adapt and grow incrementally.
+This rather than making commitments to larger premises that would then have to be passed onto production costs.
 A fully automated packaging system will not only lead to a far higher throughput but also more consistency in terms of the packaging presentation.

 Of course, budget will no doubt play a key part in deciding which of these solutions are more viable.
 Updating out-of-date equipment is crucial within any business and striking the right balance between investment and short and long-term return encompasses a number of considerations.